moss-n/video-examples/tail-sampling/README_SPLUNK.md

 This integration:
 - Uses the same Docker services as the original demo
-- Adds Splunk exporters to the OpenTelemetry collector configurations
+- Directly integrates Splunk exporters into the existing OpenTelemetry collector configurations
+- Uses environment variable substitution to conditionally enable Splunk pipelines
-- Allows you to switch between tail sampling and no tail sampling modes
+- Allows you to switch between tail sampling and no tail sampling modes with or without Splunk
 - Preserves trace data in Jaeger while also sending to Splunk
 - Demonstrates the effects of tail sampling in both backends